-All training is available at your facility, so you're paying employees for training time, not commuting time.
-Also, we arrange training according to your schedule, including early morning, evening, or weekend training to accommodate the complex schedules of today's workplace.
+Courses may be at our CTS building, contracted site, or the main campus of PTCC.
+Or to make it more cost effective, most training can be held at a business site, so payment is for the training of employees, not commuting time.
+Also, we arrange training desired schedules, including early morning, evening, or weekend training to accommodate the complex schedules of today's workplace.